Maine Laws on Service Dogs and Emotional Support Animals

 • allergen alert animals, which let their handlers know of foods or other substances that could be dangerous (such as peanuts).

-What Are the Rules Regarding Public Accommodations and Service Animals in Maine?
+What Are the Rules for Public Accommodations and Service Animals in Maine?

-The ADA and Maine's public accommodations law allow a public accommodation to exclude your service animal if it poses a direct threat to health and safety (or example, if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out).
-Your animal may also be excluded if it is not housebroken, or if it is out of control and you are unable or unwilling to effectively control it.
-You are still entitled to enter the public accommodation even if your service animal is not allowed in.
+Under the ADA and Maine's public accommodations law, a public accommodation can exclude your service animal if it poses a direct threat to health and safety.
+For example, if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out.

 How Are Public Accommodations Defined in Maine?

 The Maine Human Rights Act includes a list of 14 types of facilities that qualify as public accommodations.
-Maine protects your right to be accompanied by your service animal in:
+(Me.
+Rev. Stat. tit.
+5, § 4553 8.)
+The state law protects your right to be accompanied by your service animal in all the following places:

 • inns, motels, and other lodgings, whether for transients or otherwise